Topological regularity of Busemann spaces of nonpositive curvature: Introduction

 where $\delta$ is a small positive number and $C$ is a uniformly bounded positive number.
 An Alexandrov/GCBA strainer map looks like $f$, whereas a GNPC strainer map looks like $g$.
 The first $k$ diagonal entries of $df$ being almost $1$ represents the almost extendability or almost nonbranching, while the other entries being almost $0$ correspond to the almost orthogonality.
 The lower triangular entries of $dg$ are responsible for the infinitesimal deviation of our GNPC metric from the standard Euclidean metric.
 In either case, however, if $\delta$ is small enough compared to $C$, the Jacobian matrices are regular and thus, after appropriate coordinate changes, $f$ and $g$ are locally projection maps.
 An analogous argument allows us to prove the fibration property of a GNPC strainer map.
 This will be discussed in Section \ref{sec:str}.

+In addition to the the absence of a canonical angle structure, another difficulty overcome in Sections \ref{sec:key} and \ref{sec:str} is the possible ``non-differentiability'' of sufficiently small metric spheres in GNPC spaces, which is not explicitly stated but is implicitly handled in our arguments.
+This stems from the fact that the GNPC setting differs from the GCBA setting by allowing non-smooth normed spaces, reflecting again its Finsler-like nature.
+This perspective will play an important role in future studies of the geometric structure of GNPC spaces; see Remarks \ref{rem:dich} and \ref{rem:prob}.

-Furthermore, in Section \ref{sec:exstr}, we introduce an extended strainer for a GNPC space and prove a similar fibration property.
-Our treatment of an extended strainer is slightly different from the original one of Lytchak--Nagano--Stadler \cite{LNS}, which forms another small contribution of this paper.
+Furthermore, in Section \ref{sec:exstr}, we introduce an extended strainer for a GNPC space.
+Our treatment of an extended strainer is slightly different from the original one of Lytchak--Nagano--Stadler \cite{LNS}: we introduce the associated \textit{half strainer map} and prove its fibration property, in parallel with that of the standard strainer maps.
+This half-strainer formulation, and in particular the corresponding fibration theorem, does not appear in \cite{LNS} in this form, and constitutes another contribution of this paper.

-Hence, Sections \ref{sec:key}, \ref{sec:str}, and \ref{sec:exstr} constitute the heart of this paper.
-Once the existence and fibration properties of strainers and extended strainers are established, the rest of the proofs of the main theorems is exactly the same as in the GCBA case, only relying on topological arguments.
+Hence, Sections \ref{sec:key}, \ref{sec:str}, and \ref{sec:exstr} constitute the geometric core of this paper.
+Once the existence and fibration properties of strainers and extended strainers are established, the proofs of the main topological theorems follow the GCBA case and rely mainly on topological arguments.

 \step{Organization} In Section \ref{sec:pre}, we recall the basics of BNPC spaces, introduce GNPC spaces, and present some results from geometric topology.
 In Section \ref{sec:fac}, we collect several facts known for CAT($0$) spaces that directly extend to BNPC spaces.
 In Section \ref{sec:key}, we prove key lemmas on the almost nonbranching and almost orthogonality of geodesics in GNPC spaces.
 In Section \ref{sec:str}, we develop strainers for GNPC spaces and prove Theorems \ref{thm:mfd} and \ref{thm:link}.
 In Section \ref{sec:exstr}, we develop extended strainers for GNPC spaces in parallel with the previous section.
 In Section \ref{sec:prf}, we prove Theorems \ref{thm:reg}, \ref{thm:sing}, \ref{thm:four}, \ref{thm:g}, \ref{thm:stab}, and \ref{thm:conv}.
 In Section \ref{sec:prob}, we discuss open problems.